christopherkobayashi/tapclean/docs/adding_new_scanners.md

 Trailer
 -------
 Wise loader designers put some lead-out bytes just after the data section, to be sure data was properly read in.
 We usually know what is the total amount of trailer bytes, so it's good to check for that number at most.
 The reason is that sometimes there may be no evident separator between the trailer of one chunk and the *lead-in sequence* of the following chunk.
 On a real C64 that's not a problem, because the trailer is not read in and decoded.
-FinalTAP and TAPClean have to read it in to acknowledge it, so that we have to care about reading in the correct amount of trailer **pulses**.
+TAPClean has to read it in to acknowledge it, so that we have to care about reading in the correct amount of trailer **pulses**.
 ```c
 #define MAXTRAILER	8	/* max amount of trailer pulses read in */
 ```